Brown Butter Roasted Cauliflower

 Instructions

-2. Drizzle a little bit of canola oil on top of the head of cauliflower in the cast iron skillet.
-Place the skillet into the preheated oven for 45 minutes.
+2. Place the head of cauliflower in a cast iron skillet and drizzle with canola oil.
+Roast in the preheated oven for 45 minutes.

-3. After 45 minutes, remove the cauliflower from the oven- it should begin to be browning.
+3. After 45 minutes, the cauliflower should begin to brown.
+Remove it from the oven.

-4. Coat the top of the cauliflower head in the softened butter and top with a healthy amount of sea salt.
+4. Coat the top of the cauliflower head with the softened butter and season generously with sea salt.

 5. Return the cast iron to the oven for an additional 15 minutes.